marsdrums/test-tutorial/visual-quality/index.md

 You may have noticed that i'm rendering the scene at 30 fps ({jit.world}'s @fps 30.).
 Motion blur is about capturing the intra-frame movement, and the longer the exposure time, the more evident the blur.
 To increase the exposure time you should use low @fps values, as $exposuretime = 1s / fps$.

 > [!IMPORTANT]
-> The amount of frames per seconds influences the overall look of animations - Very low frame rates (from 10 to 20 fps) make you video look like a hand-draw cartoon (especially when motion blur is disabled); low frame rates (from 24 to 30 fps) produce a cinematic look.
-Higer frame rates (40 - 60 fps) result in videogame-like animations.
+> The amount of frames per seconds influences the animations' overall look - Very low frame rates (from 10 to 20 fps) make you video look like a hand-draw cartoon (especially when motion blur is disabled); low frame rates (from 24 to 30 fps) produce a cinematic look; higer frame rates (40 - 60 fps) result in videogame-like animations.

 Now we have the besic setup for applying motion blur, let's have fun with a larger-scale scene.